-- 178. The Subcommittee on International Relations consists of - - (a) the Speaker and the Deputy Speaker; - (b) one member of each of the parties represented in the Assembly and designated by the party concerned; - one member of the portfolio committee on foreign affairs designated by the committee;
+- 178. The Subcommittee on International Relations consists of - - (a) the Speaker and the Deputy Speaker; - (b) the House Chairperson designated by the Speaker; - (c) three members of the majority party in the Assembly; - (d) one member from each of the three largest minority parties in the Assembly; - (e) one member from each of two of the other minority parties in the Assembly;

-- (d) the Chairperson of Committees; and - (e) three chairpersons of Assembly committees designated by the Committee of Chairpersons.
+- (f) one member from the Portfolio Committee on Foreign Affairs designated by the committee; and - (g) three chairpersons of Assembly committees designate by the Committee of Chairpersons.